Adaptive leadership overcomes persistence—responsivity trade-off in flocking

 While playing the visualization, use keys W, A, S, D, E and C to move around and drag scenery with mouse to look around.

-Powered by CollMot Robotics.
+Powered by CollMot Robotics and Skybrush.

 Download Simulation Code